duongchituan/Sales-And-Market-Expansion-Analysis-PowerBI-For-A-Global-Superstore/README.md

 ✔️ Senior managers & business decision-makers

-✔️ Strategy teams exploring market expansion

-✔️ Product managers evaluating performance

 ✔️ Data analysts supporting executive insights

 ###  ❓Business Questions:
 ✔️ Which products generate the most revenue and profit?

 ✔️ What are the top-performing regions or markets?

-✔️ Which customer segments are the most valuable?

-✔️ Are there markets with growth potential we haven’t tapped into yet?

-✔️ What trends can inform our product and market expansion strategies?

-### 🎯Project Outcome:
-✔️ Profit Margin Decline in 2014:
-Despite a strong revenue increase (+24% vs. 2013), the company experienced a slight drop in overall profit margin (from 11.97% to 11.51%) due to rising operational costs.

-✔️ Shift Toward Costly Shipping Methods:
-There was an increase in order volume using high-cost shipping methods, especially First Class (+33%) and Same Day (+25%), which led to faster growth in shipping expenses than in gross profit.

-✔️ Suboptimal Product Mix Impacting Margins:
-The surge in Office Supplies orders—typically low-margin products—combined with costly shipping methods, contributed to the margin decline.

-✔️ Return Rate Remained Stable:
-Return rates in key markets (APAC, EU, US) remained steady (around 5–7%) and were not a major driver of profit decline.

-✔️ High-Margin Niche Market Identified:
-Canada, though a small market (Revenue: 0.05M), achieved the highest profit margin (27.59%), with Copiers contributing 38% of total profit—highlighting a highly efficient product-market fit.

-✔️ Expansion Opportunity Identified:
-Recommend a targeted expansion into Canada, focusing on high-margin products like Copiers, while avoiding scale-up of low-margin categories such as Office Supplies.

 ---